artingei/artingei.github.io/about.md

 - grew up in Eastern Germany
 - Interaction Designer (M.A.)
 - lived in Cologne, Hannover and Halle (Saale)
-- now works as Interaction Designer in Hamburg
+- now works in Hamburg

 I am not a professional photographer but I do enjoy taking, developing and sharing photos of things I see day in and out.
 I use film exclusively.